-What is Axon Degeneration?
+What Is Axon Degeneration?

-- Alzheimer's disease models with optic nerve amyloid: Matynia et al. (2024) and Oh et al. (2025) used AD mouse models to characterise amyloid-driven RGC axon vulnerability and functional OMR loss, addressing axon degeneration in the context of proteinopathy rather than injury or immune attack.
+- Alzheimer's disease models with optic nerve amyloid: AD mouse models were used to characterise amyloid-driven RGC axon vulnerability and functional OMR loss, addressing axon degeneration in the context of proteinopathy rather than injury or immune attack.
+(Matynia et al., 2024, Invest Ophthalmol Vis Sci. | Oh et al., 2025, J Korean Ophthalmol Soc.)

 How Can Striatech Tools support Your Study?